qchenevier/scribbleton-live/content/about.md

 [Scribbleton Live](http://scribbleton.live) is fully **open source**, you can [browse the code & fork the project on GitHub](https://github.com/qchenevier/scribbleton-live/).
 Contributions are welcome !

-This is an experimental tool which doesn't , not to make a business of it, so **it is (and will always be) free**.
+This is an experimental tool, the goal isn't to make a business out of it, so **it is and will always be free**.

 ### Privacy by design